Why Use External Storage

 Access Times 5-8ms 0.1ms SSDs have almost no latency

-Reliability 2-5% failure rate 0.5% failure rate SSDs much more reliable
+Reliability 2-5% failure rate 0.5% failure rate SSDs are much more reliable

-Resilience Susceptible to vibrations No moving parts SSD much safer to install in a laptop
+Resilience Susceptible to vibrations No moving parts SSDs are much safer to install in external storage

 Energy Use 6-15W 2-5W SSD much more energy efficient